-At your annual doctor's checkup, you hop up on the exam table and bare your
+At your annual doctor's checkup, you hop up on the exam table and bare your deepest secrets.

 No?
 Isn't everyone sharing this level of information with their doctor?

 Apparently not.
 And that hush-hush attitude may be risky.

 “People often don't share with their doctors aspects of dysfunction in their lives because it's embarrassing and creates a great level of discomfort," says Bernard Kaminetsky, MD, FACP, the medical director of MDVIP, a group of boutique medicine doctors headquartered in Boca Raton, Fla.
 “You're not going to share unless you have a very trusting relationship with your doctor."

 Patients withhold information from their doctors for a variety of reasons.
 Often they just don't think their marital problems, anxiety, or worries are fodder for their cholesterol checkup.
 Or they're embarrassed to bring up touchy topics like sex or bathroom problems like incontinence or constipation.

 Others may skip information that they don't think is important.
 And there's not much time during a checkup to tell all.

 But not telling could spell trouble -- even if you'd rather not admit to an inconvenient truth or two.